Ukraine’s hospitals under strain, even with few virus cases

 CHERNIVTSI, Ukraine (AP) — Medical workers in homemade protective masks and suits, with plastic bags over their shoes.
 A hospital intended for 150 coronavirus patients now holding 250.
 A lack of filtration systems that forces autopsies to be done outside, under the trees, instead of in the hospital morgue.

-Nowhere is the problem more evident than in western city of Chernivtsi, with over 2,268 confirmed infections in the city and the surrounding region.
-It is considered a hot spot of contagion, along with another western city, Ivano-Frankivsk, 100 kilometers (60 miles) away, and the capital of Kyiv.
+Nowhere is the problem more evident than in western city of Chernivtsi, with 2,324 confirmed infections in the city and the surrounding region.
+It is considered a hot spot of contagion, along with another western city, Ivano-Frankivsk, 100 kilometers (60 miles) away, and the capital, Kyiv.

 Thousands of Ukrainians who had temporary jobs in Europe have returned home amid the pandemic and some brought the virus back with them.